sahib/rmlint/docs/rmlint.1.rst

 :``-D --merge-directories`` (**[experimental] default\:** *disabled*):

-    Makes rmlint use a special mode where all found duplicates are collected and checked wether whole directory trees are duplicates.
+    Makes rmlint use a special mode where all found duplicates are collected and checked if whole directory trees are duplicates.
 This is an HIGHLY EXPERIMENTAL FEATURE and was/is tricky to implement right.
 Use with caution.
     You always should make sure that the investigated directory is not modified during rmlint or it's removal scripts run.